Eurozone Collapse: Economist wants EU to Rescue European Banks

-” We live in a world where the main driving force behind this illusory economic recovery is hot money and fraudulent data manipulation.
-According to Government stats, inflation is nonexistent, but anyone with a grain fo grey matter understands that this is not the real case.
+We live in a world where the main driving force behind this illusory economic recovery is hot money and fraudulent data manipulation.
+According to Government stats, inflation is nonexistent, but anyone with a grain of grey matter understands this is not the actual case.
 Rents, education and medical costs are soaring, and salaries are dropping when inflation is factored in.

-And now, at the end of his term of office, Draghi is seeking to bind his successor, Christine Lagarde, to a council decision that will force her to aim for 1.9% inflation with asymmetrical concern about potential deviations.
-In plain language, this means the ECB will try to achieve this figure on average over time, netting out future above-average inflation rates with below-average inflation in recent years.
+As we approach the end of Mario Draghi’s term as the head of the European Central Bank (ECB), he aims to leave an enduring legacy.
+Draghi seeks to bind his successor, Christine Lagarde, to a council decision establishing a clear mandate: to strive for 1.9% inflation with an asymmetrical concern for potential deviations.
+In simpler terms, the ECB will aim to achieve this inflation target on average over time, accounting for future above-average inflation rates by offsetting them with below-average inflation experienced in recent years.

-The ECB estimates these policies will add about 2 percentage points to inflation-adjusted GDP in the eurozone from 2016 to 2020.
-ECB President Mario Draghi in March called negative rates “a powerful instrument in enhancing, fostering the recovery and converging to price stability and achieving our objective.”
-Full Story
+From the European Central Bank’s perspective, negative interest rates have been a calculated strategy to boost the economy.
+The ECB estimates that these policies will have contributed approximately 2 percentage points to inflation-adjusted GDP in the eurozone from 2016 to 2020.
+ECB President Mario Draghi has touted negative rates as a potent instrument for promoting economic recovery and achieving the central bank’s objectives.

 Other articles of interest: